Updated 7 August 2020

 Each Australian court and tribunal has implemented different approaches to case management and remote hearings during COVID-19.
 We have listed below approaches taken by some courts and tribunals in relation to civil matters.

 The Supreme Court of Victoria will determine whether a hearing, if listed, will be heard in person, virtually, or in chambers.
 Once your matter is listed, you will be notified.
 It will also appear on the Supreme Court of Victoria’s website the day before the hearing.
-The list is available by clicking here.

 If your matter is proceeding virtually, it will be marked as virtual hearing under the “Hearing” column.